 For the diabetic

 A diet high in fibre is particularly beneficial for diabetics because the glucose is released more slowly from fibre-rich foods.

-The tubers are peeled and processed to flour without any addition.
-In this form you are particularly easy to digest for us.
+The tubers are peeled and processed into flour without any addition.

 Directions for use

-2 tablespoons per day, just add water (about 200 ml) enjoy or sprinkle over cereal or mix in yogurt.
+2 tablespoons per day, just add water (about 200 ml) enjoy or sprinkle over cereal or mix in yoghurt.
 Used instead of nuts also for bread and cake baking.

 Nutritional information per 100g: Energy 2077 kJ / 496 kcal